You are responsible for ensuring the safety and security of your workers.

 - getting the latest information on the place a member of staff is planning to go on business

-- having a policy where necessary - eg on how you may help staff get home if they finish working late at night or on what staff should do if they are physically threatened or attacked - see set up workplace monitoring policies
+- having a policy where necessary - eg on how you may help staff get home if they finish working late at night or on what staff should do if they are physically threatened or attacked - see set up staff monitoring policies

 You should review your risk assessments and safety policies regularly.
 See business security: protecting staff.